ysantoos/worker-service-serilog/README.md

-# worker-service-serilog
+# Worker-service-serilog

-Simple example of how to create a service worker and send the trace to Azure with Serilog
+A Simple example of how to create a service worker and send the trace to Azure Application Insights with Serilog and .NET 7